SteeltoeOSS/Samples/FreddysBBQ/README.md

 This application makes use of the following Steeltoe components:
 * Spring Cloud Config Server Client for centralized application configuration
 * Spring Cloud Eureka Server Client for service discovery
-* Steeltoe Connectors for connecting to MySql using EF6
+* Steeltoe Connectors for connecting to MySql using EF Core
 * Steeltoe CloudFoundry Security Provider for SSO and REST endpoint protection

 # Getting Started

-This repo contains two of the four components that make up Freddys BBQ application  ( i.e.`Admin Portal UI` and `Order REST API`).
+This repo contains two of the four components that make up [Freddys BBQ](https://github.com/william-tran/freddys-bbq) application  ( i.e.`Admin Portal UI` and `Order REST API`).
 These two components have been rewriten using .NET and ASP.NET Core and will be used to illustrate interoperability between Java and .NET based microservices running on CloudFoundry.

 To proceed you will first deploy the Java version of Freddys BBQ on CloudFoundry.
 To do this, you should first follow the [deployment instructions](https://github.com/william-tran/freddys-bbq) for the Java version of Freddys BBQ and verify that this version of the application is up and running properly.

+Note: At one point in the deployment of the Java version of Freddy's BBQ, you are asked to run some scripts to configure the UAA Single Signon service.
+Included with this sample are some example windows command files you can use/edit to make things easier.

-Once that is complete then the next step will be to replace the two Java services, `Admin Portal UI` and `Order REST API` with the .NET versions found in this repo.
+Once the Java version is up and running then the next step will be to replace the two Java services, `Admin Portal UI` and `Order REST API` with the .NET versions found in this repo.

 After that is complete you will have a running example of a Java and .NET based microservices based app running on CloudFoundry, secured with OAuth2 Security Services and using Spring Cloud Services.